 That nose belongs to my dog Rex who is patiently waiting for his morning stroll in the desert with me.

-But who investigates the floor in front of their bed before getting out?
+But who investigates the floor in front of their bed before getting out?!

-I don’t!
 I swing my feet over the edge, and most likely not even open my eyes.

 Yes, the worst happens.
 I bounce my feet right onto this nose on most mornings– not hard enough to make him yelp, but hard enough to make him pull his nose back.
 On some mornings I remember, but on most, I don’t.
 And so I hurt my sweet dog on most days.

 Do I plan to do it?
-Did I wake up and plan on hurting him?

 No, I wake up to get on with my life, focused on my own agenda, in the center of my world.